1311-hack1/Extension-Store/.github/ISSUE_TEMPLATE/new-extension.md

 ---
-Name: New Extension Submission
+name: New Extension Submission
-Description: Submit a new extension to the store
+about: Submit a new extension to the store
-Title: 'Extension Name'
+title: "[New Extension] "
-Labels: new-extension
+labels: new-extension
 ---

 Please fill out the following information: